'A special night in Everton history - but we can't be here again'

 The scenes were as if Everton had won the title, something they last did in 1987.

-But they spoke of relief following a tortuous season where relegation would have had massive consequences for a club struggling with £372m of losses, having suspended some of their sponsor contracts and who have to pay for a move into a new stadium in 2024.
+But they spoke of relief following a tortuous season where relegation would have had massive consequences for a club struggling with £372m of losses over the last three years, having suspended some of their sponsor contracts and who have to pay for a move into a new stadium in 2024.

 - Palace's Vieira involved in altercation with pitch invader